Skip to main content

 • 38 Private Independent & Catholic

 For full information on all schools in North Queensland visit the Department of Education Schools Directory.
-You can search for schools by a wide variety of criteria including state, private or independent; primary or secondary; boarding capacity or single sex schools.
-Each listing provides full details on the school and contact information.
+You can search by school type, location, boarding facilities, year levels and more.
+Each listing includes contact details and links to the school's website.

 Childcare and Kindy

-To research childcare and kindy facilities, costs and availability visit Care for Kids, Starting Blocks and the Early Child Education and Care site by the Queensland Department of Education.
+Families can compare childcare providers, fees and vacancies through Care for Kids, Starting Blocks and the Early Child Education and Care site by the Queensland Department of Education.

 University, Training & Further Education